Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 When They See Us

-Ava DuVernay’s harrowing series is a tough watch, however an necessary one.
-Starring Determined Housewives actress Felicity Huffman, it tells the true story of the Central Park 5, 5 black and Hispanic teenagers who have been wrongfully convicted of a rape that befell in New York Metropolis in 1989.
-They have been accused and charged on flimsy proof, and a racist system noticed them incarcerated for a heinous crime that they had no involvement with.
+Ava DuVernay’s harrowing series is a tough watch, however an vital one.
+Starring Determined Housewives actress Felicity Huffman, it tells the true story of the Central Park 5, 5 black and Hispanic teenagers who had been wrongfully convicted of a rape that passed off in New York Metropolis in 1989.
+They had been accused and charged on flimsy proof, and a racist system noticed them incarcerated for a heinous crime they’d no involvement with.
 Superbly acted, the drama will go away you spitting with outrage as you witness an unbelievable miscarriage of justice.

-Throughout 4 episodes, we observe these confused and terrified younger males and their households, as they try to navigate police interviews and courtroom trials with the chances stacked towards them.
+Throughout 4 episodes, we observe these confused and terrified younger males and their households, as they try to navigate police interviews and courtroom trials with the percentages stacked in opposition to them.
 It’s then price discovering “Oprah Winfrey Presents: When They See Us Now” to see Oprah interviewing the boys behind the drama, about their expertise and the horrible impression their convictions had on their lives.

 Watch on Netflix